passenger94/shoes3/shoesManual_redcarpet01.md

 You basically have two ways to use a check.
 You can attach a block to the check and it'll get called when the check gets clicked.
-And/or you can just use the `checked?` method to go back and see if a box has been checked or not.
+And/or you can just use the <span style="color:red">checked?</span> method to go back and see if a box has been checked or not.

 Okay, let's add to the above example.